avigailandshira/Shify/README.md

 # DevOpsShulamitShifi
-Shifi Fried and Shulamit Miller
+Shifi Fried and Shulamit Miller and Racheli Lebowitz